-- 1 or 2 Arts Commissioners - 1 or 2 Public Art professionals (can be curators, arts administrators, or experienced peer Public Artists) - The Architect of the project (if applicable) - A representative of the City Department with oversight of the Public Art location (i.e. Police Department or Parks & Community Services) - 1 or 2 Community members at large with a link to the art location, such as "friends" or other support group members
+- 1 or 2 Arts Commissioners

+- Public Artists)

+- The Architect of the project (if applicable)

+- Department or Parks & Community Services)

+- other support group members

 In this manner the artist selection has professional design expertise as well as provides a voice to the groups that will experience the artwork daily.
 The inclusion of Public Art professionals ensures a high design aesthetic and fabrication proficiency.
 In this configuration, there is a stipend provided to the non-city employee (or non-Arts Commission) panelists for their service ranging from \$150-\$300 per day.